 Intangible assets are amortized over their respective individual estimated useful lives on a straight-line basis, from the date that they are available for use.
 The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition, and other economic factors (such as the stability of the industry, and known technological advances), and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.
 Amortization methods and useful lives are reviewed periodically including at each financial year end.

 The estimated useful lives of intangible assets are as follows:

-Estimated useful life
+Asset category Estimated useful life

-15 years
+Brand - 15 years

-3 years
+Computer software 3 years

-3 years
+Copyright and trademarks 3 years

-3 years
+Customer contracts 3 years

-9 years
+Customer relationships 9 years